Hyprtxt/grunt-dev/readme.md

 * Install Client Side Dependancies `bower install`
 * Run Grunt `grunt` or `grunt watch`

 ### Jade Templating

 There is a data.json file in the root dir that handles site wide template data.
+Define variables in that file to use them in your templates.

 ### Commands